-Additional features such as setting time and date and erasing data are available.
-See uDock software installation CD or visit www.myronl.com for the latest instructions.
+Additional features such as assigning a name to the unit, setting time and date and erasing data are available.
+See U2CI software installation CD or visit our website for the latest instructions: http://myronl.com/main/U2CI Application DL.htm

-- 8. Upon completion, click on the "disconnect" icon. - Turn off Ultrameter II PC download mode by selecting any measurement function.
+- 4. Upon completion, click on the "disconnect" icon. - 5.
+Turn off Ultrameter II PC download mode by selecting any measurement function.
 Failure to do so will reduce battery life.